 6. Purebred dogs are held to specific breed standards.

-Purebred dogs are held to breed standards set forth by their national breed club and with support from organizations like the American Kennel Club, United Kennel Club, the International All Breed Canine Association and others.
+Purebred dogs are held to breed standards set forth by their national breed club and with support from organizations like the American Kennel Club, United Kennel Club, the International All Breed Canine Association, and others.

 These standards are there to ensure each purebred dog conforms to the form and function for which it is designed and bred.
-They were bred with a job to do and the standard is there to ensure each member of that breed conform.
+They were bred with a job to do and the standard is there to ensure each member of that breed conforms.

 7. Purebred dogs are supported by the American Kennel Club.